-The drama surrounds Park's friend and informal adviser, Choi Soon-sil, who prosecutors have detained
+The drama surrounds Park's friend and informal adviser, Choi Soon-sil, who is accused

-on charges of abuse of power and attempted fraud following accusations
+of abuse of power and attempted fraud following claims

 she had access to secret government documents and intervened in state affairs.

 Park's relationship with Choi and her father Choi Tae-min has long been controversial in Korea.

 The elder Choi first became close with Park following the death of her mother at the hands of a North Korean assassin in 1974, while Park's father, dictator Park Chung-hee

 , Choi founded the Eternal Life Church in the 1970s, mixing aspects Christianity, Buddhism and indigenous Korean religion Cheondism, which incorporates elements of shamanism

 Choi named himself a modern day Buddha and called for all people to strive for eternal life.

 A confidential 2007 US diplomatic cable, published by Wikileaks